 Busby Berkeley (November 29, 1895 – March 14, 1976), born William Berkeley Enos, was a film director and choreographer best known for his trademark of forming large groups of dancers into intricate geometric patterns, usually filmed from overhead.

 Films featuring his work:

-- Whoopee!
-(1930), Berkeley's first film
+- Whoopee!, Berkeley's first film (choreographer)

-- Forty Second Street
+- 42nd Street (choreographer)

-- Footlight Parade
+- Footlight Parade (choreographer)

-- The Gangs All Here
+- The Gang's All Here (director)

-- Million Dollar Mermaid (Berkeley only worked on two Esther Williams films; this is one of them.)
+- Million Dollar Mermaid (choreographer) (Berkeley only worked on two Esther Williams films; this is one of them.)